Parser Grammar Engine: History

 Originally named P6GE and written in C, PGE was translated to native Parrot and renamed not long after its initial release in November 2004.
 Its author is Patrick R. Michaud.
-PGE was written in order to reduce the amount of work required to implement a compiler on top of Parrot.
-It was also written to allow Perl 6 to easily self-host, though current Pugs development no longer uses PGE as its primary rules back-end in favor of a native engine called PCR.
+PGE was written to reduce the amount of work needed to implement a compiler on Parrot.
+It was also written to allow Perl 6 to easily self-host, though current Pugs development no longer uses PGE as its main rules back-end in favor of a native engine named PCR.

 Internals

 PGE combines three styles of parsing: